marcinowski/github-adapter/README.md

     s.post('http://127.0.0.1:5000/api/pull_request', data=data)

-doesn't require providing `username` in data, as it's assumed.
+doesn't require providing `username` in data, as it's assumed (however you can still 'overwrite' that parameter).

 To log out: